ONSdigital/dp-search/machine_learning/README.md

 ![Image](./training_analysis_example.png)

+TODO
+====
+* Implement neural network to decide which model to use for a particular query id/string

 # References
 * [1] C.J.C.
 Burges, T. Shaked, E. Renshaw, A. Lazier, M. Deeds, N. Hamilton and G. Hullender.
 Learning to rank using gradient descent.
 In Proc. of ICML, pages 89-96, 2005.
 * [2] Y. Freund, R. Iyer, R. Schapire, and Y. Singer.
 An efficient boosting algorithm for combining preferences.
 The Journal of Machine Learning Research, 4: 933-969, 2003.